Most Nevada drivers are eligible for online renewal. Your new license will be mailed with your existing photo.

 This is highly recommended for those who are planning an extended trip outside of Nevada.
 Active-duty military members are encouraged to renew in person when visiting Nevada.

-If your expiration date is less than 6 months away, the new year of expiration will be set four years ahead.
-If the expiration date is 6 months to one year from the date of renewal, the year of expiration will be set three years ahead.
+If your expiration date is less than 6 months away, the new year of expiration will be set four or eight years ahead.
+If the expiration date is 6 months to one year from the date of renewal, the year of expiration will be set seven years ahead.

 The same 6-month rule applies if you are renewing more than a year ahead of expiration.
-For example, if the expiration is one year and five months from the date of renewal, the new year of expiration will be set three years ahead.
-If the expiration is one year and seven months away, the new year of expiration will be two years ahead.
+For example, if the expiration is one year and five months from the date of renewal, the new year of expiration will be set three years or seven years ahead.
+If the expiration is one year and seven months away, the new year of expiration will be six years ahead.